aptech/docs/docs/CR-margin.rst

 All input inch values for this procedure are based on a full size window of 9x6.855 inches.
-If this procedure is used with a graphic panel, the values will be scaled to ''window inches'' automatically.
+If this procedure is used with a graphic panel, the values will be scaled to "window inches" automatically.

-If the axes must be placed an exact distance from the edge of the page, axmargin should be used.
+If the axes must be placed an exact distance from the edge of the page, :func:`axmargin` should be used.

 Source
 ------